 Sqay is a sword fighting based martial art that originates from South Asia.
 Due to a lack of paper based evidence, the exact age of sqay is unknown.

-However word of mouth throughout South Asia estimates that the art is at least a few thousand years old.
-This makes it one of the oldest martial arts that is still widely practiced today.
+However, word of mouth throughout South Asia estimates that the art is at least a few thousand years old.
+This makes it one of the oldest martial arts that is still widely practised today.